tinted-theming/home/builder.md

 - `scheme-name` - obtained from the scheme file
 - `scheme-author` - obtained from the scheme file
 - `scheme-slug` - obtained from the scheme filename, as described above
+- `scheme-kind` - either "light" or "dark", calculated from the `base00` color <!-- TODO: This is a candidate for inclusion, let me know your thoughts -->

 - `base00-hex` to `base0F-hex` - obtained from the scheme file e.g "7cafc2"
 - `base00-hex-r` to `base0F-hex-r` - built from the hex value in the scheme file e.g "7c"